 There have been many uses of Mulligan in politics and finance before and not only in politics but also in other categories.

+I hope you have found all the answers to your questions by reading this article.
 By now, you must have known what a Mulligan is entire.
 And its uses in golf and if you can use it everywhere and all the time you want or not.
-I hope that you have found all the answers to your questions by reading this article.
 I hope you have reached your correct location using the train you had hoped on by clicking on this article.